bpucker/FlavonoidFriday/README.md

 ### (19) Anthocyanin degradation ###

 > **_<a href="https://twitter.com/boas_pucker/status/1413384926473379840">TWEET</a>:_** Accumulation of anthocyanins in the central vacuole leads to a coloration of plant structures.
-Numerous modifications and degradation determine how quickly the color fades #FlavonoidFriday (details: https://bit.ly/3yCpurZ)
+Numerous modifications and degradation determine how quickly the color fades #FlavonoidFriday

 <a href="https://twitter.com/boas_pucker/status/1413384926473379840">